leonmaxx/wine-proton/README.md

 $ ./create-package.sh
 ```

-To build 32-bit packages for RHEL/CentOS 7 you need to use [CentOs 7 Altarch i386](http://mirror.centos.org/altarch/7/isos/i386/) installation and build yourself `openal` and `SDL` packages.
+To build 32-bit packages for RHEL/CentOS 7 you need to use [CentOS 7 Altarch i386](http://mirror.centos.org/altarch/7/isos/i386/) installation and build yourself `openal` and `SDL` packages.